surajssd/blog_contents/content/post/seccomp-in-kube-state-metrics.md

 ```

 If the output is `Seccomp:	2` then `seccomp` is enabled.
 If it is `Seccomp:	0` then `seccomp` is disabled.

+## Reference

+Read more in depth about Kubernetes and Seccomp in [this blog post](https://itnext.io/seccomp-in-kubernetes-part-i-7-things-you-should-know-before-you-even-start-97502ad6b6d6).